dbasu-umass/clecon/README.md

 # clecon
 Classical Economics

-A suite of functions, examples and data sets for conducting classical economic analysis, including the compuatation of labor values, prices of production and uniform rates of profit.
+A suite of functions, examples and data sets for conducting classical economic analysis, including the computation of labor values, prices of production and uniform rates of profit.